 Firstly, the quality tends to be lower than litho.
-If you're a little OCD like myself then the raised feeling of the ink on the paper may irritate you.
-At anything over 2,000 flyers the price becomes very expensive, much more so than litho.
+If you're a little OCD like me, then the raised feeling of the ink on the paper may irritate you.
+At anything over 2,000 flyers, the price becomes very expensive, much more so than litho.

 Which should you choose?